DXC-Technology-Italy/crowdspin/README.md

 ## Motivation

-This software came out after a sort of challenge from colleagues about the most convienent way to create an record injection software for test purposes.
+This software came out after a sort of challenge from colleagues about the most convienent way to create massive records injection to test api-based applications.

 ## Building it

-The current version is built manually - a new update will include the capability to generate automatically a Docker image of the software.
+The current version requires to build it manually.

-To build the software just ensure you have the latest version of Docker (2019) installed, clone this repo, cd into it and run this
+To build the software just ensure you have the latest version of Docker (2019 or newer) installed, clone this repo, cd into it and run this
 command:

 ```